 About Me

-Prior to joining Google, I was a student at Stanford University and did research on the Tock operating system focused on implementing the 6LoWPAN networking stack.
+I was previously an undergrad at Stanford, and did research on the Tock operating system focused on implementing the 6LoWPAN networking stack.
 I was also the president of the Applied Cybersecurity club, and participated in the CCDC and CPTC competitions.

 Publications and Patents